signorpipo/wle-pp/README.md

     Math.pp_angleDistance(from, to);
     ```
 - [`array_extension.js`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp_bundler/js/pp/plugin/extensions/array_extension.js)
-  * adds some handy functions to the javascript Array library
+  * adds some handy functions to the javascript Array/Float32Array/Int32Array/... libraries
   * all the extensions methods start eaither with `pp_`, for method that applies on all arrays, or with the vector type that the Array represent, like `vec3_`, `quat_` and `mat4_`
   * one of the purpose is just to make `glMatrix` functions be available on the array directly
   * ranges from adding a simple remove function, to a push unique one, to one that gets the component along a specified axis and one to convert a quaternion to radians